mcds-cmu/11634/s24/syllabus/index.md

     Standups are informal sessions for teams to update on their progress, focusing on authenticity rather than polished presentations, allowing for timely support based on current challenges and developments.

-- ### Weekly Fellow Feedback on Standups
+- ### Weekly Project Associate Feedback on Standups

-    Each student will be assigned as a Fellow to a team, with the responsibility of providing feedback on their weekly standups.
+    Each student will be assigned as a Project Associate to a team, with the responsibility of providing feedback on their weekly standups.

-    To complete the Weekly Standup Fellow Feedback process:
+    To complete the Weekly Standup Project Associate Feedback process:

     - Access the Standups Evaluation Rubric: This can be found on Canvas, where you'll get the guidelines for evaluating the presentations.